discretegames/runmany/README.md

 [Settings](https://github.com/discretegames/runmany#settings) |
 [About](https://github.com/discretegames/runmany#about)**

-*This readme is out of date as RunMany is being updated to v2.*

 **A tool to run many programs written in many languages from one file.**

 Normally to practice multiple programming languages at once you need multiple files or multiple projects, perhaps multiple IDE's.
 RunMany is a tool that lets you write multiple programs in _the same_ file using any programming languages you want, and then run them all at once.

-RunMany uses ".many" as its file extension, so for example, if a file called [`simple.many`](https://github.com/discretegames/runmany/blob/main/examples/simple.many) has the following contents:
+RunMany uses ".many" as its file extension, so for example, if a file called `simple.many` has the following contents:

 ```text
 Python: